 These tests are compatible with versions of the IATI Standard v2.0x.
 The tests are no longer compatible with IATI Standard v1.x, since this version of the standard has now been deprecated by IATI.

 Data quality is determined by the percentage of an organisation’s total current activities published to the IATI Registry that passes the data quality tests for a given indicator.
-For each indicator, organisations are awarded 50 out of 100 points for having at least one “pass” result on the data quality tests and the remaining 50 points based on data quality and frequency of publication.
+For each indicator, organisations are awarded 33.33 out of 100 points for having at least one “pass” result on the data quality tests and the remaining 66.67 points based on data quality and frequency of publication.
+The Networked data test includes an element that is scored slightly differently.
+For the organisation reference part of the test, a percentage is calculated for each activity based on the number of participating organisations that include accepted organisation references.
+The score for the test is the average (mean) percentage across all of the valid activities tested.

 A current project or operation meets at least one of the following criteria: